pepopo978/SuperWowCombatLogger/README.md

 Place `SuperWowCombatLogger` in Interface/Addons.

 # Preparing for upload
+If you don't have Python installed you'll need to get it from here https://www.python.org/downloads/, the windows store, or whatever package manager you use.

+<b>In the installer wizard, make sure to check the box that says "Add Python to PATH".</b>

 In order to upload your logs to monkeylogs/turtlogs you need to run `format_log_for_upload.py` on your WowCombatLog.txt.

 Copy `format_log_for_upload.py` and `run_format_log.bat`(windows) or `run_format_log.sh`(mac/linux) to the same directory as your WowCombatLog.txt and double click the appropriate `run_format_log` file.